Mosasaurus: Discovery and identification

 The first Mosasaurus fossil known to science was discovered in 1764 in a chalk quarry near Maastricht in the Netherlands in the form of a skull, which was initially identified as a whale.
+This specimen, cataloged as TM 7424, is now on display at the Teylers Museum in Haarlem.
 Later around 1780, the quarry produced a second skull that caught the attention of the physician Johann Leonard Hoffmann, who thought it was a crocodile.
 He contacted the prominent biologist Petrus Camper, and the skull gained international attention after Camper published a study identifying it as a whale.
-This caught the attention of French revolutionaries, who looted the fossil following the capture of Maastricht during the French Revolutionary Wars in 1794.
-In a 1798 narrative of this event by Barthélemy Faujas de Saint-Fond, the skull was allegedly retrieved by twelve grenadiers in exchange for an offer of 600 bottles of wine.
+This caught the attention of French revolutionaries, who looted the fossil following the siege of Maastricht during the French Revolutionary Wars in 1794.
+In a 1799 narrative of this event by Barthélemy Faujas de Saint-Fond, the skull was allegedly retrieved by twelve grenadiers in exchange for an offer of 600 bottles of wine.
 This story helped elevate the fossil into cultural fame, but historians agree that the narrative was exaggerated.

 After its seizure, the second skull was sent to the National Museum of Natural History, France in 1795 and later cataloged as MNHN AC 9648.
-By 1808, Camper's son Adriaan Gilles Camper and Georges Cuvier concluded that the fossil, which by then was nicknamed the "great animal of Maastricht", belonged to a marine lizard with affinities to monitor lizards, but otherwise unlike any modern animal.
+By 1800, Camper's son Adriaan Gilles Camper concluded that the fossil, which by then was nicknamed the "great animal of Maastricht", belonged to a marine reptile sharing affinities to monitor lizards, but otherwise unlike any modern animal.
+Georges Cuvier confirmed the observations of Camper Jr. in a more in-depth study which was published in 1808.
 The skull became part of Cuvier's first speculations about the conception of extinction, which later led to his theory of catastrophism, a precursor to the theory of evolution.
 At the time, it was not believed that a species could go extinct, and fossils of animals were often interpreted as some form of an extant species.
 Cuvier's idea that there existed an animal unlike any today was revolutionary at the time, and in 1812 he proclaimed, "Above all, the precise determination of the famous animal from Maastricht seems to us as important for the theory of zoological laws, as for the history of the globe."
 In a 1822 work by James Parkinson, William Daniel Conybeare coined the genus Mosasaurus from the Latin Mosa "Meuse" and the Ancient Greek σαῦρος (saûros, "lizard"), all literally meaning "lizard of the Meuse", in reference to the river where the holotype specimen was discovered nearby.
 In 1829, Gideon Mantell added the specific epithet hoffmannii, in honor to Hoffmann.
-Cuvier later designated the second skull as the new species' holotype (defining example).
+Later, the second skull is designated as the new species' holotype (defining example).